sympower/dt-data-load-tool/docs/website/docs/general-usage/pipeline.md

 ## Display the loading progress

 You can add a progress monitor to the pipeline.
-Typically, its role is to visually assure the user that the pipeline run is progressing. dlt supports 4 progress monitors out of the box:
+Typically, its role is to visually assure the user that the pipeline run is progressing. data_load_tool supports 4 progress monitors out of the box:

 - [enlighten](https://github.com/Rockhopper-Technologies/enlighten) - a status bar with progress
   bars that also allows for logging.